Anatomy of a top-scoring magnet school: Inside King/Drew Medical Magnet High

 Jai’Myah Henderson may have fallen right through the cracks somewhere else.

-The African-American junior at King/Drew Medical Magnet High of Science and Medicine was raised by a single mother in an apartment near the Jordan Downs Housing Projects in Watts after her father went to prison on drug charges.
+The African-American junior at King/Drew Medical Magnet High of Science and Medicine was raised by a single mother in an apartment near the Jordan Downs Housing Projects in Watts.
 While the LA Unified School District struggles to educate many students like her from low-income families and challenging backgrounds, Henderson thrives at King/Drew and is president of her class of 2017.

 Henderson’s success story is not even particularly special at King/Drew.
 Despite having a student body with a poverty level higher than the district average, King/Drew is one of LA Unified’s top high schools when it comes to graduation rates, standardized test scores or just about any other metric.
 Even Henderson seems to shrug off her background and her current academic success as if it’s run-of-the-mill.